openstack/kolla/doc/source/contributor/adding-a-new-image.rst

 Distribution support
 ====================

-By default, every new image should support all supported distributions (CentOS, Debian, Ubuntu) and both x86-64 and aarch64 architectures.
+By default, every new image should support all supported distributions (Debian, Ubuntu, Rocky) and both x86-64 and aarch64 architectures.
 Sometimes it is not doable so we have list of `unbuildable images` for that.

 Unbuildable images